syncfusion-content/maui-docs/MAUI/Calendar/overview.md

    {% endcolumn}
    {% endmultiple_column %}

-* **Limit the date selection range**: You can select a date from a range of dates between a minimum and maximum number of days by setting the minimum and maximum dates (span of days).
+* **Limit the date selection range**: The minimum and maximum days option allows you to choose the date only a specific range of minimum and maximum number of days (span of days).
+The dates before the minimum date and after the maximum date are considered as disbaled date.

    ![monthview-min-and-max-date-in-maui-calendar](images/overview/monthview-min-and-max-date-in-maui-calendar.png)